gnarmis/staticRack/README.md

+##staticRack

 staticRack is a simple template for easily building static sites that can be deployed to Heroku.
 The config.ru file can be used to customize this setup and expose further subdomains.

-The sassycoffee branch has the files setup for development with Sass and CoffeeScript.
+The `sassycoffee` branch has the files setup for development with Sass and CoffeeScript.

+The `sinatra` branch has a Sinatra-backed implementation. `sassycoffee` will build against `sinatra` in the future.

-To install the compass gem:
+#To install the compass gem:

 gem install compass

 (use RVM if you aren't already)

-To install CoffeeScript:
+#To install CoffeeScript:

 Download and install [node.js](https://github.com/joyent/node) or use Brew: